fluexport/dev-setup/README.md

     $ mkdir ~/workspace
     $ echo 'export WORKON_HOME=~/.virtualenvs' >> ~/.zshenv
     $ echo 'export PROJECT_HOME=~/workspace' >> ~/.zshenv
+    $ echo 'pyenv virtualenvwrapper_lazy' >> ~/.zshrc
+    # refresh the shell to take effect
+    $ exec $SHELL
     ```

     Example of how to link an existing cloned project.
     ```bash
     $ mkvirtualenv -a ~/workspace/bi-etl -p python2 bi-etl
     ```
-    This creates a bi-etl virtualenv in `~/.virtualenvs` and you can switch to it by running `workon bi-etl`.
+    This creates a bi-etl virtualenv in `~/.virtualenvs`.
+You can switch to it by running `workon bi-etl`.
+You can turn it off by running `deactivate`.
+Add the `virtualenv` plugin to show the prompt change.

     Check out [virtualenvwrapper](https://github.com/pyenv/pyenv-virtualenvwrapper#usage) for more commands.